-It should come as no surprise that Portuguese is the most-spoken language in Lisbon, in fact according to UNESCO, Portuguese is the fastest growing European language after English.
-We appreciate that while English is widely spoken, it's great to give the locals an opportunity to laugh at us, so here are a few tips and some phrases to get you by during your Lisbon trip.
+It should come as no surprise that Portuguese is the most-spoken language in Lisbon.
+In fact according to UNESCO, Portuguese is the fastest growing European language after English.
+While English is widely spoken, it's great to give the locals an opportunity to laugh at us, so here are a few tips and some phrases to get you by during your Lisbon trip.

 - Hello - Olá

 - How are you/greeting - Como você está?

 - What's your name? - Qual o seu nome?